TLeTu/claims-dev/README.md

 This project sets up a complete, containerized data engineering environment for processing claims data.
 It leverages a modern data stack, including Change Data Capture (CDC), real-time stream processing, a data lakehouse, and a powerful query engine.

-The architecture is designed to capture data changes from a transactional PostgreSQL database, process them in real-time using Spark, store them in a Delta Lake table on an S3-compatible object store, and make them available for analytics through Trino and Metabase.
+The architecture is designed to capture data changes from a transactional PostgreSQL database, process them in real-time using Spark, store them in a Delta Lake table in an AWS S3 bucket, and make them available for analytics through Trino and Metabase.

 ### Architecture